akifurrahman/edmissions-co/README.md

 •	Real-time Updates: Get the latest notifications about your application.
 •	Security: Strong encryption for user credentials.

+🚀 Features

+User Registration and Authentication: Secure login for students and admins.
+Dynamic Student Dashboard: Manage your application process with a clean interface.
+Admin Panel: Oversee and manage student admissions seamlessly.
+Real-time Updates: Get the latest notifications about your application.
+Security: Strong encryption for user credentials.

 ## 🛠️ Tech Stack

 •	Frontend: HTML5, CSS3, Bootstrap